 Add a Teacher Note to share how you incorporated it into your lesson.

 Step 1: Some Theory:

 The "speed" is known as the distance traveled by an object in a certain time interval.
-It is a vector magnitude that also requires the direction in which position changes occur.
+Speed is the scalar quantity, that is the magnitude of the velocity vector that also requires the direction in which position changes occur.
 We will talk in this INSTRUCTABLE to measure speed, but we will really be measuring average speed.

 Step 2: Measuring Speed With a Solar Panel?

 Solar panels are devices that operate under the principle of the photoelectric effect and whose main function is to circulate an electric current in the circuits in which they are used.
 For example, solar panels are used to operate certain types of watches, charge batteries of all kinds, also in AC generation systems for the public network and in homes.
 The applications are many, its price in the market is increasingly attractive and contributes to sustainable development which is great.

 Due to the develoment of this tecnology has experienced we find it in many devices, for example, the one I show you was extracted from a cheap flashlight that I saved and now has a new use.